A round-up of reviews for Onassis starring Robert Lindsay at the Novello Theatre

 "Lindsay is trimmer and lither than Onassis, and has an over-worked habit of eliding into an Anthony Quinn-style sideways shuffle among his friends in the taverna, but he exudes unadulterated malice and horrible egoism."

 "Director Nancy Meckler sets this riveting piratical performance in a stark white setting designed by Katrina Lindsay, flecked with scudding clouds and rippling water." - The Independent

 "Given the notoriously loud mouth of its protagonist, it's unsurprising that Martin Sherman's "Onassis" seeks to explain the glamour attached to the egomaniacal Greek shipping magnate Aristotle Onassis.
 Unfortunately, this "What becomes a monster most?" bio-drama comes to no conclusions besides extreme wealth and personal magnetism.
 Robert Lindsay captures the latter with magnificent swagger, but cannot compensate for the play's severe lack of drama."

 "Prowling, growling and grinning like a wolf in glasses, Lindsay clearly relishes playing a man who forever gets his own way.
 It's a kind of tour de fierce, with Lindsay all but winking at the audience."

 "Sadly, Lydia Leonard as Jackie is wasted... and an over-wigged, over-costumed Anna Francolini is miscast as a pinched Maria Callas whose accent tours the world." - Variety

 Written by: WestEndTheatre

-Tags: Anna Francolini, Lydia Leonard, Martin Sherman, Nancy Meckler, Novello Theatre, Onassis, Reviews, Robert Lindsay
+Tags: Anna Francolini, Lydia Leonard, Martin Sherman, Nancy Meckler, Novello Theatre, Onassis, Reviews, reviews round-up, Robert Lindsay